wookayin/vim-typora/README.md

 :Typora
 ```

-to open the current file in Typora (macOS or UNIX only).
+to open the current file in Typora.

 Vim buffers and Typora windows will synchronize upon every save.